monero-project/monero/README.md

     git checkout v0.18.3.4
     ```

-* To build Monero, run:
+* To build Funero, run:

     ```bash
     make release-static -j $(nproc)
     ```

     The resulting executables can be found in `build/release/bin`

 * **Optional**: to build Windows binaries suitable for debugging, run: